mjordan/iipqa/README.md

      Path to the log.
 Default is ./iipqa.log

 -s/--strict
-     If present, iipqa will exit with a code of 1 if it encounters any errors.
+     If present, iipqa will exit with a code of 1 instead of 0 if it encounters any errors.
 Useful while running iipqa within shell scripts.

 --help
      Show the help page for this command.